strongloop/strongloop.com2/_posts/2018-11-02-october-milestone.md

 title: LoopBack 4 October 2018 Milestone Update
 date: 2018-11-02
 author: Biniam Admikew
-permalink: /strongblog/october-2018-milestone/
+permalink: /strongblog/loopback-4-october-2018-milestone/
 categories:
   - Community
   - LoopBack
+published: false
 ---

-As the fall season was in full gear, the LoopBack team was busy wrapping up items planned for our General Availability (GA) release and releasing LoopBack 4 v1.0.0 on Wednesday, October 10th!
-On top of that, the team was able to complete a number of stretch goals for the month and focused on helping our users with pressing bugs and feature requests.
+As the fall season was in full gear, the LoopBack team was busy wrapping up items planned for our General Availability (GA) release and publishing the release on Wednesday, October 10th!
+On top of that, the team was able to complete a number of stretch goals for the month and focused on helping our users with questions, bugs and feature requests.
+Moreover, the team also took part in two different conferences to spread the word on LoopBack 4.
 Read more to find out how it all unfolded.

 <!--more-->